StevenSong-sTs/Property-Value-Forecast/README.md

 ### 1. Running the Data Processing Code:
 #### Step1: Access Team's Google Drive
 Please visit the link below to access team's Google Drive.
-This folder is public and anyone with the link wil be able to read the content.
+This folder is public and anyone with the link will be able to read the content.

 Link: https://drive.google.com/drive/folders/1yyb5Pu5pS4b7468yDXhn6lWfF0EHinlb?usp=sharing